drreynolds/smuhpc-workshop/source/session_2.rst

 more efficient compiled code prior to large simulations.

 There are a variety of Linux shells, but the two most popular shells are currently BASH and TCSH.
-As most new accounts on SMUHPC are set up to use BASH, we'll provide examples for that type of shell here.
+As most new accounts on ManeFrame are set up to use BASH, we'll provide examples for that type of shell here.
 Alternately, there are also a variety of specially-designed scripting languages used throughout scientific computing, such as Python, Perl and Ruby.
-As we'll be using Python in session 7, we'll provide some examples of Python scripts here as well.
+As we'll be using Python in a later session, we'll provide some examples of Python scripts here as well.